 You can see in this step how I notched each rafter to fit more securely to the walls.
 I also used a metal hurricane strap to secure each rafter to the wall.
-Even though this was not required by code, I felt my tools were far to valuable to be left to chance over such an inexpensive solution.
+Even though this was not required by code, I felt my tools were far too valuable to be left to chance over such an inexpensive solution.

 I sealed the OSB and painted it with exterior paint.
 If I run into problems in the future, I can just add a second layer of more durable material or simply have siding installed.
-It has held up very well over the past couple years and I see no need to spend more money on it now.
+It has held up very well over the past couple of years and I see no need to spend more money on it now.

 Once I had the walls completely filled in and trimmed out, I built my doors.
 I clamped them in place each day until after I painted.
 Then I installed the hinges and hardware.

 This is where I started thinking about how I was going to store all of my lumber.
 I decided to cut access doors in the front and build my storage into my workbench area.
 This has been the single best idea that has come out of my shop.
-I can’t express enough how easy it is for me to get straight to a board i need with no hassles.
+I can’t express enough how easy it is for me to get straight to a board I need with no hassles.
 I just remove the doors and pull out what I need.

 I can store a surprising amount of lumber in this area.
 I do have a secondary area for some cutoff sheet goods and a scrap bin next to my table saw in the garage.
 But this area stores most of my lumber.

 After I finished priming and painting I moved on to building the attached structures on the back.
-I framed in a 4×8 Garden Shed on the back.
+I framed it in a 4×8 Garden Shed on the back.
 I didn’t want it so deep that stuff would get buried in it.

 Having your separate workshop is a must if you are a serious DIY-er.
-It not only helps you organize your tools and work efficiently, it also keeps the entire home a safer place for the family, especially for the kids.
+It not only helps you organize your tools and work efficiently, but it also keeps the entire home a safer place for the family, especially for the kids.